2023 - News Updates

 2023 NCI Scientific Investigators Retreat

-Constanza Camargo and Steve Moore presented their research at the annual NCI Scientific Investigators Retreat.
-Mia Gaudet received the Women Scientist Advisors Mentoring Award.
-Investigators from DCEG presented posters, engaged in small-group discussions, and learned about the research of their colleagues in the Center for Cancer Research.
+Constanza Camargo and Steve Moore presented their research; Mia Gaudet received the Women Scientist Advisors (WSA) Mentoring Award and investigators presented posters, engaged in small-group discussions, and learned about the research of their colleagues in the Center for Cancer Research.

 -